-Most of the research could be used to just describe a homeschooling environment and a public school environment, or compare and contrast.
-The research would also lend itself to comparing and contrasting the opportunities and challenges of home schooling and public schooling.
-Cause, effect.
-If you are assigned a cause and effect paper, again the research for this topic could be applied to analyzing the causes, or reasons, families choose to homeschool.
-Or, to use the public school system and the effects, short-term and long-term, of homeschooling and public schooling.
+Most of the research could be used just to describe a homeschooling environment and a public school environment, or compare and contrast.
+The research would also lend itself to comparing and contrasting the opportunities and challenges of homeschooling and public schooling.
+Cause effect, if you were assigned a cause and effect paper, again the research for this topic could be applied to analyzing the causes or reasons families choose to homeschool or to use the public school system and the effects, short-term and long-term of homeschooling and public schooling.

-- Developing a thesis statement
+- Develop a thesis statement.